-If down the track you need more support, we will offer assisted living in a serviced apartment and a full range of residential aged care options.
+If down the track you need more support, we will offer assisted-living apartments and a full range of residential aged care options.
 That freedom and flexibility is empowering for residents and knowing care can be dialled up as needed means, quite simply, ‘no worries’.
 It's all part of what we like to call the Ryman Difference.

-Our pioneering approach to retirement living includes resident-friendly terms designed to protect you and your family.
+Our resident-friendly terms are designed to protect you and your family.
 Our base weekly fee is fixed for the entire time you occupy your villa or apartment*, and our deferred management fee is capped at 20 percent – one of the lowest in the retirement sector.

 *Some conditions apply.

 Community is central to the lifestyle so we offer amenities that encourage that sense of togetherness.
 The village will include a café, dining room, bar, hair and beauty salon, and shop.